 When you’re setting up a new business, one of the first things you need to establish is its structure.
-For instance, you may choose to form a sole proprietorship, a partnership, an S-Corporation, or a regular corporation (also known as a C-Corporation).
+For instance, you may choose to form a sole proprietorship, a partnership, or a regular corporation (also known as a C-Corporation).

 However, one of the most popular business structures is the limited liability company (LLC).

-LLC Advantages and Disadvantages
+Benefits of an LLC: Advantages and Disadvantages

 The simple, flexible structure of an LLC is ideal for small businesses.
 But what are the benefits of an LLC exactly?

 One of the advantages of an LLC is that you’re not obliged to hold annual shareholder meetings.
 Furthermore, you’re not required to keep extensive records like a corporation.
 In fact, many states don’t even require LLCs to file annual reports.

 Disadvantages of an LLC